fhsinchy/the-docker-handbook/composing-projects-using-docker-compose.md

 # Creating notes-db-dev  ... done
 ```

 The `--detach` or `-d` option here functions same as the one you've seen before.
-The `--file` or `-f` option is only needed if the YAML file is note named `docker-compose.yaml` but I've used here for demonstration purpose.
+The `--file` or `-f` option is only needed if the YAML file is not named `docker-compose.yaml` but I've used here for demonstration purpose.

 Apart from the the `up` command there is the `start` command.
 The main difference between these two is the `start` command doesn't create missing containers, only starts existing containers.
 It's basically same as the `container start` command.